waacton/Unicolour/docs/wxy-colour-space_us.md

 ## ⏏️ Gamut mapping

 Note in the image above that some parts of the sliders show a pattern instead of solid colors.
-This is my way of visualising that those colors cannot be displayed with sRGB because they are out of gamut.
+This is my way of visualizing that those colors cannot be displayed with sRGB because they are out of gamut.

 ![Unicolour picker with a WXY value of 530, 0.5, 0.7, which is not in the sRGB gamut](wxy-8.png)